Associate in Arts

 The AA degree requires a minimum of 60 semester credits for the program of study; minimum total credits vary by specific emphasis (for example, Associate in Arts, Emphasis in Psychology).
 Refer to the Program (Degree) Search at https://curriculum.maricopa.edu for credit minimums for individual degree programs by emphasis.

-Required (major-specific) courses for the Associate in Arts degree vary by specific emphasis, and are not required without a specific emphasis selected.
+Students must complete FYE101 (1) or FYE103 (3) and select the required courses for the specific Associate in Arts degree emphasis.
 Refer to the Program (Degree) Search at https://curriculum.maricopa.edu for specific courses and credit minimums by emphasis.

 Restricted Electives for the Associate in Arts degree vary by specific emphasis and are not required without a specific emphasis selected.
 Refer to the Program (Degree) Search at https://curriculum.maricopa.edu for specific courses and credit minimums by emphasis.